tyme-app/plugins/README.md

 ~/Library/Containers/com.tyme-app.Tyme3-macOS/Data/Library/Application Support/plugins/[YOUR_PLUGIN_FOLDER]/
  ```

-Please [let us know](https://www.tyme-app.com/en/contact/) of your plugin, so we can add it to the official list of plugins.
+Please [let us know](https://www.tyme-app.com/en/contact/) of your plugin or file a PR, so we can add it to the official list of plugins.

 ## Structure of a Plugin